boldingd/EclipsePhaseContent/IndependantAerostats.md

 *Calypso* is a minor member of the Morningstar Constellation, closely associated with Octavia.

-It began life during the Fall, when it was constructed to receive refugees from the Fall.
+It began life during the Fall, when it was constructed to receive refugees.
 After the Fall, the habitat became a possession of Octavia, in a deal that gave the aerostat access to money and resources for development it would not otherwise have had – and made it relatively easy for a portion of the population to move to Octavia, to benefit from the more vibrant economy.
-It was retrofitted and upgraded during AF 3; after it relaunched, it began to host a number of luxury and service hypercorps.
+It was retrofitted and upgraded in AF 3; after it relaunched, it began to host a number of luxury tourism hypercorps.
-Calypso was carried into the Morningstar Constellation when Octavia left the Planetary Consortium in AF 6; in turn, Calypso voted to separate from Octavia in AF 7, becoming an independent member of the Morningstar Constellation.
+Calypso was carried into the Morningstar Constellation when Octavia left the Planetary Consortium in AF 6; the following year, Calypso voted to separate from Octavia, becoming an independent member of the Constellation.
-Since then, the aerostat has operated independently, with an economy largely focused on tourism and luxury – although it a member of the Morningstar Constellation, and it remains closely associated with Octavia.
+It has since maintained strong ties with Octavia – it has been called a "suburb" of the larger hab.

+The moniker describes a cultural connection to Octavia, but not a physical one.
-The habitat is something of a storm-chaser; it is willing to approach large cloud formations much more closely than most other aerostats – sometimes ranging quite far afield to do so, and sometimes passing through the storms it pursues.
+The habitat is something of a storm-chaser; it is willing to approach large cloud formations much more closely than most other aerostats – sometimes ranging quite far afield to do so.
-While this can provide particularly breathtaking vistas, it also means that the habitat often closely approaches storms, and is exposed to risks that other aerostats would avoid.
+While this can provide particularly breathtaking vistas, it also means that the habitat is exposed to risks that other aerostats would avoid.
+Sometimes, it even passes through sulfuric-acid storm-clouds themselves; this offers guests a unique experience, but also exposes the habitat and its mechanisms to significant wear.
-For this reason, the habitat is more heavily-reinforced than many other small aerostats usually are, and that it also has particularly large and powerful electrofan motors.
+For this reason, the habitat is more heavily-reinforced than other small aerostats usually are, and its systems are particularly designed for resistance to sulfuric acid; it also has particularly large and powerful electrofan motors.

 Physically, the habitat has something of a "double teardrop" shape, with the large, spherical upper module smoothly tapering to a slender "neck," then expanding to a smaller lower module.
-The upper module is larger, roughly 300m in radius, and contains the living and working spaces.
+The upper module is larger, roughly 350m in diameter, and contains living spaces, open parks and promenades, and resort facilities.
-The lower module is smaller, about 125m in diameter and contains the habitats material reserves, bulk storage, support systems, and their few industrial centers.
+The lower module is smaller, about 125m in diameter, and contains the habitats material reserves, bulk storage, support systems, and their few industrial centers and minifacturies.
 The smaller module is of course much denser than the upper one, and serves to counter-weight it, keeping the habitat upright.
 The whole habitat is roughly 700m high.

-The hull of the habitat is made of a doped aluminum-oxide – which the locals often refer to as "sapphire," even though it isn't blue.
+The hull of the habitat is made of aluminum-oxide, doped for both corrosion resistance and color.
-Instead, it is a translucent ochre, matching the color of the Venusian atmosphere.
-The large observation blisters are doped differently, making them significantly more transparent, providing tourists an astonishing view of the Venusian skies.
+The whole outer hull is transparent; much of it is a translucent ochre, allowing Venus's dim natural light to filter in while affording residents and visitors a measure of privacy, but the observation blisters are a transparent and neutral, providing an excellent view of the skies and storm-clouds of Venus.

 The upper module contains eight large terraces, in a "1-3-3-1" layout – one on bottom, forming a torus around the central support pylon that feeds into the connecting neck; three below the "equator" of the habitat, with large, transparent blisters looking downward; three above the "equator", with large blisters looking upward; and one on top, with a blister looking towards the sky.
 While the layouts of the terraces are different, most are laid out like deformed cylinders, and most are roughly 150m in diameter, and roughly 40m high at the center.
-They are laid out with various environments,
+They support various environments: one of the lower terraces is laid out like a park, with paved sidwalks and grass lawns in a broad arc around the downward-facing observation blister; meanwhile, one of the upper terraces is dominated by a small patch of deciduous forrest, complete with pines, oaks, and a small population of squirrels, hares, and owls, all ringed with an elevated faux-timber promenade.
+(The squirrels are hated by residents nearly as much as they are loved by visitors; even more controversial is a small population of smart raccoons, which have proven to be particularly adept at both charming visitors and escaping the environment.)
-(Notably, each of the large terraces is designed to be sealed in emergencies, as is the central column within the upper sphere module.)
+Notably, each of the large terraces is designed to be sealed in emergencies, as is the central column within the upper sphere module.

-It's something of an open secret that the habitat has a notable secondary industry.
+It's something of an open secret that the habitat has a secondary industry.
 Calypso has relatively robust privacy laws, sometimes ranges far from other aerostats – sometimes even wandering out of mesh contact, and has a relatively "flexible" approach to many of the Constellation's financial reporting laws; for all of these reasons, it also serves as something of hypercorporate tax haven.

 > **anarcat**: "Hypercorporate tax haven" is just the well-supported part.
-> Less credible rumors run from the reasonable – secret disaster-recover backups, compute facilities, maybe even quantum-computing centers – to the absurd, like secret labs or Factor toe-holds.
+> Less credible rumors run from the reasonable (secret disaster-recover backups, compute facilities, maybe even quantum-computing centers) to the absurd (like secret labs or Factor toe-holds).
 >
 > **RategoryTheory**: A quantum-compute center is an interesting idea.
 > Quantum computing is a mature-enough technology that you could set up a useful QC facility with relatively little outside talent or special equipment, and an out-of-the-way QC center set up somewhere with lax reporting could be useful for the Constellation too.